lunaria79/Jackalupes-Corner/01 Dream Journal/Dream Journal Home Page.md

 - ??? (tall, wiry with brown hair, norway), Mostly normal human, but with increased luck.
 Dating April.
 - ??? (qtcinderlla, LA), Normal human, social media manager and getaway driver. the millennial in the group of gen z
 - And then the MC, Ryan who has the potential for awakening with powers.

+Remember:
+1. In the first timeline, Ryan meets Rowan, and gets swept up in a impromptu superhero mission.
+The two end up being separated from the rest of the group, and captured.
+They get tortured, and Ryan suffers the worst of it, (being human and all).
+Rowan eventually escapes with Ryan's help.
+And to get her out, has to turn himself in to the police, who was behind this whole mess. ???
+Picks her up in her car, and Ryan ends up falling asleep.
+(Timeline ends.)
 ```

 | Timeline A                                                                                                                                                                                                                                                                                          | Timeline B                                                                                                                                                                                                                                                                                                    |